lukas-hermans/LSN_exercises/README.md

 This is my (= Lukas Hermans') repository for the exercise delivery for the "Numerical Simulation Laboratory" course at the University of Milan.
 For detailed information on the course's content visit the dedicated [wep page](https://www.unimi.it/en/education/degree-programme-courses/2021/numerical-simulation-laboratory).

 ## Structure of the Repository
-For each of the 12 exercises I created a folder with the name "exi" where i is the number of the corresponding exercise.
-Each folder contains a Jupyter-Notebook (e.g. "LSN_Exercises_01.ipynb") in which I present my solution to the exercise.
-In the header of each excercise solution, there is an explanation on the C++ code that is used for data generation and simulation.
+For each of the 12 exercise sheets, I created a folder with the name "exi" where i is the number of the corresponding exercise sheet.

+Each folder contains a Jupyter-Notebook (e.g. "LSN_Exercises_01.ipynb"), a sub-folder "cpp_code", and a sub-folder "data".
+In the Jupyter-Notebook, I present my solution to the exercise sheet with figures and detailed explanations.
+The sub-folder "cpp_code" includes all the C++ code used for the calculations in each exercise sheet.
+It also contains a "makefile", from which the hierarchy of the C++ and header files should become obvious.
+The generated data is saved in the sub-folder "data", which is accessed by the Jupyter-Notebook.

+The last two exercise sheets 11 and 12 do not contain the subfolders because all the computations (with Python and Keras) are included in the Jupyter-Notebook.